 - Without HSA: If you earn $5333, you have $4000 after taxes to spend on LASIK or PRK

 - With HSA: If you earn $4000, you can spend $4000 on LASIK or PRK, and save the taxes

 - Total savings: $1333 of your hard earned dollars.
 Now you can buy those designer sunglasses, a tank of gas, dinner out, and still have $500 left over.
 And your vision is clear and crisp without any glasses or contacts to buy again.
 How’s that sound as a LASIK lifestyle upgrade?

 Pretty great benefit!
 How does this work?
 Well, it’s slightly different for every employer’s plan, but toward the end of the calendar year your employer has what’s called “open enrollment“ where you choose how much money you want to set aside into your company’s plan.
-Then in the following calendar year, you can use that money to pay for LASIK, PRK, or any other medical procedures, medications, medical devices and other qualified expenses.
+Then in the following calendar year, you can use that money to pay for LASIK, PRK, or any other medical procedures, doctor consultations, medications, medical devices and other qualified expenses.
 We provide you a receipt for your LASIK or PRK procedure and you submit it through your company’s portal or their provider that generally is included on major payroll companies such as ADP and Paychex.